Do you want to learn how to make your own emergency candles?

 - Put the wicked lid back on the jar.

-Burn time: Can last 2 hours and beyond based on the size of the jar.
+Burn time: This can last 2 hours and beyond based on the size of the jar.

 Crayon Emergency Candle